zackhanni/soundslikesoma/_services/mixing-mastering.md

 We work with you to get your best overall tone and balance on your recordings.
 We will communicate with you if we feel there are issues with your mix before we proceed with the mastering process.

-Unsure if mastering is the best next step for your project? <a href="/blogs/what-is-mixing-mastering/" target="Learn more about mixing and mastering">Learn about mastering</a> in out mixing and mastering blog post.
+Unsure if mastering is the best next step for your project? <a href="/blogs/what-is-mixing-mastering/" target="Learn more about mixing and mastering">Learn about mastering</a> in our mixing and mastering blog post.

 - $45 Mastering Only